 Family allowances: The child must be younger than age 14 (age 21 if an apprentice, a student, or disabled).
 The parent must work 18 days a month or be the widow of a beneficiary.

-Prenatal allowance grant: Must undergo prescribed medical examinations.
+Prenatal allowance grant: The mother must undergo prescribed medical examinations.

-Birth grant: Must undergo prescribed medical examinations.
+Birth grant: The mother and child must undergo prescribed medical examinations.

 Family Allowance Benefits